Romy Gonzalez Player Props: White Sox vs. Rays

-After going 0-for-0 in his last game, Romy Gonzalez and the Chicago White Sox take on the Tampa Bay Rays (who will start Shane McClanahan) at 4:05 PM ET on Saturday.
+After going 1-for-2 in his most recent game, Romy Gonzalez and the Chicago White Sox take on the Tampa Bay Rays (who will start Shane McClanahan) at 7:10 PM ET on Thursday.

+In his most recent game he had a one-hit showing (1-for-2) against the Blue Jays.

 Romy Gonzalez Game Info & Props vs. the Rays